material-motion/material-motion/specifications/life_of_a_transition_controller.md

 To coordinate a transition, a transition controller must create a scheduler and a director.

 The transition controller may hold on to an object that stores both the scheduler and the director during the lifetime of the transition.
-Such an object could be called a `TransitionRuntime`.
+Such an object could be called a `TransitionRunner`.

 For example:

-    transitionWillStart {
+    transitionWillStart(initialDirection) {
-      runtime = TransitionRuntime(new directorClass())
+      runner = TransitionRunner(directorClass(initialDirection))
     }

-    class TransitionRuntime {
+    class TransitionRunner {
       let scheduler
       initWithDirector(director) {
         scheduler = Scheduler()